Bamboo Airways: Current fleet

-As of December 2023, Bamboo Airways operates the following aircraft:
+As of December 2023, Bamboo Airways operates an all-leased fleet composed of the following aircraft:

+Fleet development

-According to the Chairman Nguyen Ngoc Trong, Bamboo Airways is aiming to boost the number of aircraft in the fleet to 35 by the end of 2022, 42 in 2023 and 100 in 2028.
+In August 2022, the then-Chairman Nguyen Ngoc Trong said that Bamboo Airways aimed to boost the number of aircraft in the fleet to 35 by the end of 2022, 42 in 2023 and 100 in 2028.
+Recently, the carrier has announced that it was undergoing a restructuring plan regarding its fleet in order to trim operating costs, thereby increasing operational effectiveness, increasing competition on the market and leading to a sustainable development.

 Retired fleet

 Those types of aircraft were either retired or decommissioned from Bamboo Airways fleet: